Dealer-related Information in West Virginia

 Under the Lemon Law, West Virginia offers consumer protection against the purchase of "lemons," which are vehicles that don't meet the requirements and obligations under the terms of their warranties.

-By law, you're required to inform consumers about their rights under the Lemon Law and of any repairs performed on the new vehicle if they were preformed after shipment and equal or exceed $500.
+By law, you're required to inform consumers about their rights under the Lemon Law and of any repairs performed on the new vehicle if they were preformed after shipment and equal or exceed 5% of the suggested retail price of the vehicle.
 You may not resell any vehicle returned under the Lemon Law unless the required repairs have been met and a written statement is provided informing the new consumer of such.

 For more detailed information, visit our Lemon Law section.